Semi-Detached House - Greater London

 Second Visit - Destructive Survey and Soil Investigation

-Due to the extensive damage to the property and to help find the route cause of the problem, it was decided that we would come back for a second visit to carry out a soil investigation and destructive survey to the property.
+Due to the extensive damage to the property and to help find the route cause of the problem, it was decided that we would come back for a second visit.
+This visit would enable us to carry out a soil investigation and destructive survey to the property.
 This would then be written into a formal Report for the client, detailing our findings, solution and costings.

 The extension foundations were at an inadequate depth to support the load of the structure.

 The results from the soil investigation showed that the ground was very soft and wet down to a depth of 9.6 metres.

 We also found a hidden manhole underneath the french doors, this had undoubtedly contributed to some of the damage caused to the structure.

 We arranged for a CCTV Survey to be carried out, the findings of which showed damage to the waste pipes leading into the manhole.

 With all the information we now had to hand, we could provide the client with several different options on how to proceed forward.